January 2021 DFW Area Real Estate Stats

 For the full report from the Texas A&M Real Estate Research Center, click here.
 For NTREIS County reports click here.

-Texas Housing Insight – June 2020
+Texas Housing Insight – November 2020

-A dwindling supply of active listings and a resurgence in home sales pulled Texas’ months of inventory (MOI) down to an all-time low of 2.8 months.
-A total MOI around six months is considered a balanced housing market.
-Inventory for homes priced less than $300,000 was even more constrained, sliding below 2.1 months.
-The MOI for luxury homes (homes priced more than $500,000) also decreased, falling to 7.2 months.
+Although sales activity decelerated, the number of new homes hitting the market flattened for the second straight month after a five-month recovery from pandemic-related declines in March and April.
+Texas’ months of inventory (MOI) fell to an all-time low of two months.
+A total MOI of around six months is considered a balanced housing market.
+Inventory for homes priced less than $300,000 was even more constrained, sliding to just 1.5 months.
+Even the MOI for luxury homes (homes priced more than $500,000) fell below 4.8 months compared with 7.6 months a year ago.

 Demand